haddocking/haddocking.github.io/education/HADDOCK24/index.md

   In this tutorial you will have to solve an oligomer puzzle, namely predicting the correct oligomeric state of a symmetrical homomer complex based on a few (artificial) cross-links.
   The tutorial does not require any Linux expertise and only makes use of the DISVIS and HADDOCK web servers and [PyMol](https://www.pymol.org) for visualisation/analysis.
+  It now also includes a part describing the modelling of these homomeric complexes using AlphaFold2.

 * [**LightDock+HADDOCK membrane proteins tutorial**](/education/HADDOCK24/LightDock-membrane-proteins):
   This tutorial demonstrates the use of LightDock for predicting the structure of membrane receptor–soluble protein complex using the topological information